JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 I will define the necessary columns like id, name, email, password.

-- **“Id”** will be the primary key and gets auto-incremented on every new row insert.
+- “Id will be the primary key and gets auto-incremented on every new row insert.
-- **“Name”** will be a string with max length of 50.
+- “Name will be a string with max length of 50.
-- **“Email”** will be a string but with a unique index.
+- “Email will be a string but with a unique index.
-- **“Password”** will also be a string with max 255 characters.
+- “Password will also be a string with max 255 characters.

 ![step16](./steps/step16.png)

 We won’t be storing passwords as plain-text, it will be stored in encrypted format.

-For encrypting the password, I will create a separate file called **hashing**, where I will be writing the encryption logic.
+For encrypting the password, I will create a separate file called _hashing_, where I will be writing the encryption logic.

-We are going to use the **passlib** package.
+We are going to use the _passlib_ package.
 You can see it has been mentioned in the FastAPI documentation as well.

 ![step17](./steps/step17.png)